CoderDotJs/l2-per-server/readme.md

 # Pet Adoption

-Welcome to **Per Adoption**, a web application designed to help users report and find lost items.
-Our mission is to reconnect people with their belongings through a simple and effective platform.
+Welcome to **Per Adoption**, a web application designed to help users find pets to adopt.
+Our mission is to reconnect people with their belonved pets through a simple and effective platform.

 ## Table of Contents